 The volume of each leak is displayed on the corresponding meter cards.
 The hourly flow rate displayed is the lowest hourly volume in the last 24 hours from the latest endpoint communication.
 For meters read at 15-minute intervals, the leak rate displayed on a card is the lowest quarter-hourly read during the last 24 hours from the latest endpoint communication multiplied by four.

 When flow drops below the 1-gallon-per-hour threshold, the alert will clear after the next regular endpoint transmission.
-For ORION Cellular LTE endpoints that collect quarter-hourly reads, each 15-minute flow segment in a given hour contributes to the 1-gallon-per-hour threshold.
-In other words, flow must be >0 and each 15-minute flow segment in an hour when added together must be ≥1 gallon to contribute to a leak detected alert.
+For ORION Cellular LTE endpoints that collect quarter-hourly reads, the lowest quarter hourly read in a given hour multiplied by four contributes to the 1-gallon-per-hour threshold.
+In other words, flow must be >0 and the lowest volume 15-minute flow segment in a given hour multiplied by four must be ≥1 gallon to contribute to a leak detected alert.
 If any 15-minute flow segment drops to 0, the leak alert will be canceled.
 For continuous flow alerts, if any 15-minute flow segment drops below low-flow threshold or exceeds a high-flow threshold, an alert will be sent.

 Typically, there is a brief latency of a minute or two after a leak has been cleared.
 Network traffic and heavy system use can result in longer latency.